List of Guns N' Roses members: 2015 onwards

 Despite the recent departure of three long-term members, Ferrer confirmed in July 2015 that Guns N' Roses "still exists" and was "moving forward".
 The following month, former lead guitarist Slash announced that he had become friends with Axl Rose again, after almost 20 years of not talking to his former bandmate.
 Alongside the recent departures of both lead guitarists, this fuelled renewed rumors of a potential reunion of the 'classic' lineup of Guns N' Roses, which continued as it was reported that the group was being touted for several European festivals in 2016.
 The rumours ultimately proved to be true to some extent, as it was announced in January 2016 that both Slash and bassist Duff McKagan would be rejoining Guns N' Roses for a headline performance at Coachella Festival.
 The reunion was later expanded into the Not in This Lifetime...
 Tour, which commenced in June.
 Richard Fortus, Frank Ferrer and Dizzy Reed remained present, while Melissa Reese took the place of Chris Pitman.
-The tour sustained for over two years without lineup changes, finally ending on November 2, 2019.
+The lineup remained unchanged until Frank Ferrer's last show on November 5, 2023.
+A day after Guns n' Roses' announced Ferrer's departure on March 19, 2025, they confirmed Isaac Carpenter as his replacement.